 Copyright reserved.
-These drawings and the design contained therein of win may be inferred therefrom are, and at all times remain, the exclusive propert Cascadia Architects Inc. Cascadia Architects holds the copyright and owner in the said drawings, which cannot be used for any purpose without the expremitten consent of Cascadia Architects.
+These drawings and the design contained thereil may be inferred therefore are, and at all times remain, the exclusive Cascadia Architects Inc. Cascadia Architects holds the copyright and in the said drawings, which cannot be used for any purpose without It written consent of Cascadia Architects.